Report requirements

 A23 All text in the body of your report must be fully justified (aligned evenly along both the left and right margins).

-A24 Sections must be ordered as in the guidelines (consistent with the AIAA template): Abstract, Nomenclature, Introduction, Theory, Experimental Methods, Results and Discussion, Conclusion, Appendix, Acknowledgements, and References.
+A24 All required sections must be present exactly once and follow the order specified in the guidelines (consistent with the AIAA template): Abstract, Nomenclature, Introduction, Theory, Experimental Methods, Results and Discussion, Conclusion, Appendix, Acknowledgements, and References.

 A25 The title of each section (other than the Appendix, Acknowledgements, and References — as well as the Abstract, which has no title) should be preceded by a Roman numeral corresponding to its order in the document.